-Revenues increased and operating income improved over the prior year, and our balance sheet reflects positive working capital of \$83.3 million at December 31, 2012 compared to \$78.6 million at December 31, 2011.
-The increase in working capital primarily resulted from increases in cash and investment balances.
-At December 31, 2012, the Company's primary source of liquidity was \$93.3 million of cash and cash equivalents and marketable securities.
-The Company also has a \$20.0 million revolving credit facility loan agreement, all of which was available at December 31, 2012.
+Revenues increased and operating income improved over the prior year, and our balance sheet reflects positive working capital of \$90.9 million at December 31, 2013 compared to \$83.3 million at December 31, 2012.
+The increase in working capital primarily resulted from increases in cash and investment balances and accounts receivable.
+At December 31, 2013, the Company's primary source of liquidity was \$108.2 million of cash and cash equivalents and marketable securities.
+The Company also has a \$20.0 million revolving credit facility loan agreement, all of which was available at December 31, 2013.

-We believe that our existing cash and cash equivalents, marketable securities, cash generated from operations, and available borrowings under our revolving credit facility will be sufficient to meet anticipated cash needs for working capital, new product development, potential acquisitions and capital expenditures for at least the next 12 months.
-Over the past eight years, we have utilized our federal and state net operating loss carryforwards to offset taxable income.
+We believe that our existing cash and cash equivalents, marketable securities, cash generated from operations, and available borrowings under our revolving credit facility will be sufficient to meet anticipated cash needs for working capital, new product development and capital expenditures for at least the next 12 months.
+Over the past nine years, we have utilized our federal and state net operating loss carryforwards to offset taxable income, therefore reducing our income tax liabilities.
 We anticipate our remaining net operating loss carryforwards will become fully utilized over the next 12 to 24 months.
-Our actual tax payments may increase significantly once the net operating loss carryforwards are fully utilized.
-As part of our growth strategy, we review possible acquisitions that complement our products and services.
+Our actual tax payments are expected to increase significantly once the net operating loss carryforwards are fully utilized.
+As part of our growth strategy, we have recently completed several acquisitions and we continue to review possible acquisitions that complement our products and services.
 We anticipate that future acquisitions, if any, would be effected through a combination of stock and cash consideration.
-The issuance of our stock as consideration for an acquisition could have a dilutive effect on earnings per share and could adversely affect our stock price.
-Because we have no material debt or outstanding borrowings under our revolving credit facility, our balance sheet is unleveraged.
+The issuance of our stock as consideration for an acquisition or to raise additional capital could have a dilutive effect on earnings per share and could adversely affect our stock price.
 Our revolving credit facility contains financial covenants and availability calculations designed to set a maximum leverage ratio of outstanding debt to equity.
 Therefore, if we were to borrow against our revolving credit facility, our debt capacity would be dependent on the covenant values at the time of borrowing.
-As of December 31, 2012, we believe we were in compliance with all covenants.
-The credit markets have been experiencing extreme volatility and disruption, and we cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
+As of December 31, 2013, we were in compliance with all covenants.
+The credit and capital markets have been experiencing extreme volatility and disruption.
+There can be no assurance that amounts available for borrowing under our revolving credit facility will be sufficient to consummate any possible acquisitions, and we cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
 Failure to generate sufficient cash flow from operations or raise additional capital when required in sufficient amounts and on terms acceptable to us could harm our business, financial condition and results of operations.